 The leaves are usually basal only, 4 to 6 inches long (3 to 5+ times the width), numbering 3 to 8+, spatula to elongated lanceolate in shape, with no lobes or visible teeth, and very hairy on both sides.

-The inflorescence is a compact cluster, somewhat in the shape of an umbel, with 3 to 7+ short-stalked flower heads.
+The inflorescence is a compact cluster, somewhat in the shape of an umbel, with 3 to 7+ short-stalked flower heads with ray florets only, no disc florets.
 Stalks usually have glandular hairs.

 The flowers are about 3/4 inch wide or less, composed of 25 to 120+ individual florets (typically 50 or fewer) that have corollas that are yellow at their base and opening into red to orange rays with 5 teeth on the squared off tips.
 The rays turn darker as they dry - to scarlet or purplish color.
 Styles are long with a bi-furcated tip.
 Around the outside of the flower head are 2 series of 13 to 30 green phyllaries that have pointed tips and hairy backsides, some of the hair is glandular.

-Seed: Fertile florets produce a dry columnar seed with small white bristles at the top.
+Seed: Fertile florets produce a dry columnar cypsela, 1.2–1.5 mm long, with small white bristles, in one serier, at the top.
 Seeds are wind and water dispersed.
 They are viable in the soil for up to 7 years.

 Habitat: Orange Hawkweed grows from shallow fibrous and rhizomatous root system which can rapidly colonize a newly disturbed area via runners.
 It is a plant of disturbed sunny sites; tolerates a variety of soils and moist to mesic water conditions.